 1. Designate the people in charge of the profiles

 Your social media policy should define who has the right to post on your social media or sign in to your profiles.
-The amount of employees with such privileges should be small to limit the people with access to sensitive information and prevent the possibility of a security breach.
-As for the employees who cannot post on your business accounts, you can use the policy to provide them with suggestions on how to engage with your brand’s profiles online.
+The number of employees with such privileges should be small to limit the people with access to sensitive information and prevent the possibility of a security breach.
+As for the employees who cannot post on your business accounts, you can use the policy to provide them with suggestions on engaging with your brand’s profiles online.